ubiquitous-computing-lab/Lean-UX-Platform/InteractionTracker/README.md

 <!-- Main Body of the Document -->

-## 1. UI/UX Authoring Tool Android Tracking SDK
+## 1. Interaction Tracker Android Tracking SDK

 ### 1.1 Getting Started

-Integrating UI/UX Authoring tool tracking into your Android app
+Integrating Interaction tracker into your Android app

 ### 1.2 Include Library
 Import the uiuxanalytics library into your Android app, then add this to your app build.gradle file: check the UIUXAnalyticsdemo as sample